 Don't Forget the Cake

-Whether you select a pastry chef with exceptional skills when it comes to sugar flowers, like the anemones above, or have your florist put the finishing touches with live blooms, the addition of a white flower will absolutely be the icing on the cake.
+Whether you select a pastry chef with exceptional skills when it comes to sugar flowers, like the anemones above, or have your florist complete the finishing touches with live blooms, the addition of a white flower will absolutely be the icing on the cake.

 Keep It Classic